Probing underlying event in Z-boson events using event shape observables: Results

 \begin{itemize}

-\item The \mg+\pythiaeight activity slowly decreases with increase of thrust values, indicating spherical events have more activity.
+\item The charged particle multiplicity or scalar sum \pT (density) activity predicted by \mg+\pythiaeight, slowly decreases with increase of transverse thrust values.
+This indicates that the spherical events have more activity.
 In fact, the activity is almost the same for \mg+\pythiaeight and \pythiaeight for most isotropic events.
-That must mean events with more activity are more spherical, while events with less activity are more dijet-like.
-For \mg this is true for multiplicity, but not true for sum \pT.
-So that will imply that in toward region \mg gives more soft particles compared to \pythiaeight, causing events to be more spherical, but the spherical events have lower sum \pT.
+That must mean that events with more activity are more spherical, while events with less activity are more dijet-like.
+For \mg this is true for multiplicity, but not true for sum \pT, which can be inferred by a more steeply falling distribution to higher values of thrust (dijet-like) for scalar sum $p_T$ distribution compared to charged particle multiplicity.
+So that implies that in the toward region \mg gives more soft particles compared to \pythiaeight, causing events to be more spherical, but the spherical events have lower sum \pT.

-\item This decrease is is much sharper for \pythiaeight, resulting from the absence of extra jets.
-In other words, less extra jets in \pythiaeight causes much more isotropic events
+\item The transition to more dijet-like events is sharper for \pythiaeight, resulting from the absence of ISR jets.
+In other words, fewer ISR jets in \pythiaeight causes much more isotropic events.

-\item Without MPI, both the distributions are mostly flat, showing that the effect of extra jets is independent of topology.
-The activity without MPI is non zero for \pythiaeight, indicating presence of softer extra jets.
+\item Without MPI, both the distributions are mostly flat over the all transverse thrust range, showing that the effect of ISR jets is independent of topology.
+The activity without MPI is non zero for \pythiaeight, indicating presence of softer ISR jets.

-\item For the multiplicity distribution, there is a noticeable difference from sum \pT distribution.
-The activity falls even with extra jets, indicating MPI gives softer particles than extra jets.
+\item The charged particle multiplicity distribution is noticeably different from the sum \pT distribution.
+The activity falls for \mg +\pythiaeight even with the presence of jets from hard scatter, indicating MPI results in softer particles than those jets.

 \end{itemize}